tartley/belter/README.md

 * pymunk.step results are used to update items' position and orientation
 * starfield v1
 * bodies are rendered as an outline, with a black interior
+* some sort of glow thing like gravitar2?
 * keys to control ship
 * Both
   * ctx.vertex_array index_element_size arg and